 Stay hydrated by drinking plenty of water.
-About 70 percent of your body is water.
-Over 75 percent of your brain is water.
-And around 80 percent of your blood consists of water.
-For that reason, it’s no surprise water is crucial for good health.
+About 70 percent of your body, 75 percent of your brain, and 80 percent of your blood consists of water.
+For that reason, it’s no surprise this beverage is crucial for good health.

 Drinking water helps many vital functions of your body.
 This includes digestion, detoxification, and even fat loss.

-According to Healthline, water can even help you fight off illness.
-Hydrating well can help prevent some medical issues.
-This includes:
+According to Healthline, water can even help you prevent and fight off illness.
+This includes constipation, kidney stones, and more.

 How do you know if you’re dehydrated?